odlgroup/odl/doc/source/getting_started/installing.rst

 CUDA backend for linear arrays
 ==============================
-The `odlcuda`_ backend for fast array calculations on CUDA requires the `CUDA toolkit`_ (on Linux: use your distro package manager) and a CUDA capable graphics card with compute capability of at least 5.0.
+The `odlcuda`_ backend for fast array calculations on CUDA requires the `CUDA toolkit`_ (on Linux: use your distro package manager) and a CUDA capable graphics card with compute capability of at least 3.0.
 Search `this table <https://en.wikipedia.org/wiki/CUDA#GPUs_supported>`_ for your model.

 Installation using ``conda``
 ----------------------------
 .. note::
-    In ``conda``, the ``odlcuda`` package is currently only available for Linux 64-bit and Python 3.5.
+    In conda, the ``odlcuda`` package is currently available only for Linux 64-bit and Python 3.5.
+    Furthermore, you may experience failures due to "invalid device function" -- this is a known issue, and we're trying to fix it.

 If you have installed an ODL release, simply run (in a directory of your choice)